 Staff gave patients clear information to help them make informed choices about their treatment.
 Patients confirmed that staff listened to them, did not rush them and discussed options for treatment with them.
-A dentist described the conversations they had with patients to satisfy themselves they understood their treatment options.
+The dentist described the conversations they had with patients to satisfy themselves they understood their treatment options.

-The practice's website and information leaflet provided patients with information about the range of treatments available at the practice.
+The practice's website provided patients with information about the range of treatments available at the practice.

-The dentists described to us the methods they used to help patients understand treatment options discussed.
-These included for example photographs, study models and X-ray images.
+The dentist described to us the methods they used to help patients understand treatment options discussed.
+These included for example study models and X-ray images which could be shown to the patient or relative to help them better understand the diagnosis and treatment.